 STOPPING THE BORDER WALL

-President-elect Donald Trump's call for a "massive" border wall between the United States and Mexico disregards the rich binational cultural history of the US-Mexico border, including New Mexico.
-Nuestra Tierra strongly believes that the U.S. can only move forward by strengthening its ties with Mexico and honoring the culture and people that have been here long before the drawing of the US-Mexico boundaries.
-Additionally, a border wall would permanently harm the Chihuahuan and Sonoran desert ecosystems and wildlife corridors.
-In March 2017, Nuestra Tierra and one of its founding organizations, the New Mexico Wildlife Federation, drafted a letter to New Mexico Gov. Susana Martinez asking her to actively oppose the use of state resources to facilitate the construction of the border wall.
+The President’s continued threat to build a "massive" border wall between the United States and Mexico disregards the rich bi-national cultural history of the US-Mexico border, including in New Mexico.
+Mexico is our neighbor and we should honor the culture and people that have been here long before the drawing of the US-Mexico boundaries.
+Additionally, a border wall would do irreparable damage to Chihuahuan and Sonoran desert ecosystems and wildlife corridors across the Rio Grande Valley.
+We will continue to educate New Mexicans and advocate against this destructive proposition.